huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 At the end of your life, God will only assess you based on how well you help other people be better people.
 Life is people.

-Ultimately, your success in life can be measured by the number of uncomfortable actions you are willing to take, the number of uncomfortable conversations you are willing to initiate, and the number of conversations you finish with "I love you."
+Ultimately, your success in life can be measured by the number of uncomfortable actions you are willing to take, the number of uncomfortable conversations you are willing to initiate, and the number of conversations you finish with “I love you.”

 Peace.